juanibiapina/resume/resume.md

 ## Summary

-I have 7 years of experience with web development.
-I have worked in many different layers of software development, including backend, frontend, mobile and server automation.
-My main focus is back end and I advocate code quality, readability and maintainability.
-I include tests on my daily development practice, together with TDD and refactoring.
+I have 8 years of experience with web development.
+I have worked in many different layers of software development, including backend, frontend, mobile and infrastructure.
+My main focus is backend and I advocate code quality, readability and maintainability.
+I include tests on my daily development practice, along with TDD and refactoring.

 My main skill is learning, and I like to stretch it in daily challenging situations.
 I was lucky to have had the opportunity to join my first three jobs